Bw3ll/JOP_ROCKET/README.md

 **Q: I am an academic researcher and want to do something with JOP as in a paper or presentation.
 Can I contact you?**

 **A:** Sure, you may contact us if you are planning to do a paper or some new project.
 You can reach me at bramwell.brizendine  AT gmail .
 I can pass along to Austin if he is interested.
 We potentially may even be interested in collaborating.
 Please cite us if you use our research in some way for JOP.
-Probably the most practical approach to research involving JOP would be in introducing some defenses to JOP or mitigations for it, and we have been contacted before.
+Probably the most practical approach to research involving JOP would be in introducing some defenses to JOP or mitigations for it.
+We have been contacted before.

 **Q: Have other people done JOP?**